 PAPERS

-Regardless of how hard you work to reduce the amount of paper generated during the year, there will always be student work samples, tests, and other papers to file.
+Regardless of how hard you work to reduce the amount of paper generated during the school year, there will always be student work samples, tests, and other papers to file.
 Spend time preparing a filing system with your new students’ names.
 How you organize your files will depend on what works best for you.

 Teach Starter Top Tip: